adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 (5) Create a new RDS database with one table

-Add this script to your Makefile, it will create a minimal RDS instance for you, you can drop that instance, connect to the DB and drop and create the database with some seed data in it.
+Add this script to your Makefile, it will create a minimal RDS instance for you, you can drop that instance, connect to the DB and drop/create the database with some seed data in it.

 ```shell
 DBPASSWD=Kew2401Sd